pingcap/docs-tidb-operator/en/backup-to-gcs-using-job.md

   backoffLimit: 0
 ```

-### Create Dumpling Job
+### Create the Dumpling job

-Run the following commands to create the Dumpling Job:
+Run the following commands to create the Dumpling job:

 ```shell
 export name=dumpling